 Associate Professor Helen Louise Basturkmen

 I have worked in Applied Language Studies and Linguistics at the University of Auckland since 1998.
 Prior to this, I worked as a lecturer and teacher educator in Turkey and the Middle East.
-Currently I am on the editorial review board of three journals: Journal of English for Academic Purposes, Studies in Second Language Teaching and Learning and New Zealand Studies in Applied Linguistics.
+Currently I am on the editorial review board of the journal English for Specific Purposes, Journal of English Medium Instruction, Studies in Second Language Teaching and Learning and New Zealand Studies in Applied Linguistics.

 Research | Current